AdaptivMCP/AdaptivMCP/README.md

 - `GITHUB_MCP_AUTO_APPROVE` (default `0`)
   - `0`  write tools are disabled until the `authorize_write_actions` tool is called.
   - Truthy strings such as `1`, `true`, `yes`, or `on` enable write tools by default for all MCP sessions.
+  - Read-only tools are always auto-approved so assistants can run full read/plan workflows without repeated prompts.
+Only tools tagged as write actions need explicit authorization.

 ### HTTP client and concurrency tuning